All Episodes

 No, no, no, no.

-I don't rate like that with uh with Apple.
+I don't rate like that with Apple.

-Yeah, well, the treadmill.
+Yeah, well, it's a treadmill.

-You know, last time I was on a treadmill, I'd have to go to calendar and count years.
+You know, last time I was on a treadmill, I'd have to go to a calendar and count years.

-You see, none of this none of this applies to me.
+See, none of this applies to me.

-Here's uh Sonny in Macon, Georgia.
+Here's Sonny in Macon, Georgia.

 Hey, Sonny, great to have you on the EIB network.